Clemapfel/mousetrap/docs/04_widgets.md

 Which will have the value of `1` on initialization.

-We usually do not need to create our own `Adjustment`, rather, it is provided by a number widgets.
+We usually do not need to create our own `Adjustment`, rather, it is provided by a number of widgets.
 Notable about this is that the widget and its adjustment **are automatically kept in synch**.
 If we change any property of the `Adjustment`, the widget will change its appearance accordingly.

 Adjustment has two signals: